 - Heat oil in a heavy-bottomed pan over medium heat.
 Add the blender ingredients and fry for a few minutes until fragrant and raw taste is gone.
 Use a splatter screen as needed.

-* The number of chilis will be dependent on their spiciness and your tolerance for spice.
+* The number and type of chilis will be dependent on their spiciness and your tolerance for spice.
+Kashmiri chilis are a mild option.

 This recipe may be more than you’ll need.
 You can store any leftover rendang paste in the refrigerator for up to a week, or freeze it for later use.